 The Bluetooth connectivity will be a real boon for those not fully willing to delve back into a nostalgia that means noosing oneself with wires.
 Similarly, the same kind of nostalgiacs will be delighted to hear that this turntable is fully automatic, meaning that the tonearm will remove itself from the surface of the disc once the music is done with.

 The lack of extra frills and settings like tracking force will be perfectly suited to someone who is relatively new to this sort of thing.

-- Offers two speed options and does them rather well, offering consistent speed of playback.
+- Offers two-speed options and does them rather well, offering consistent playback speed.